3 Days in Lisbon: A Perfect Itinerary for First Timers

 You can ride the 28 tram up the hill and walk back down if climbing up to the castelo on your own two feet doesn’t sound like your idea of fun.

-One note: your next stop is actually further up the hill from the miradouros (to another miradouro and some pre-dinner drinks), so plan on heading uphill from the miradouros.
+One note: Your next stop is actually further up the hill from the miradouros (to another miradouro and some pre-dinner drinks), so plan on heading uphill from the miradouros.
 It’s a little bit of backtracking, but we think it’s worth it for one of the best views in all of Lisbon.

-The castelo sits on top of the hill, with Alfama sprawling down the hill from its walls towards the river.
+Castelo de São Jorge: The castelo sits on top of the hill, with Alfama sprawling down the hill from its walls towards the river.
 It used to be an important defensive position, and was the scene of many battles over the centuries before the Portuguese took Lisbon and established it as their capital.

 Since then, it has been many things, including a hospital and a prison, and only in the 20th Century was it restored to its former glory.
+Today, you can visit the grounds (it costs 10 Euros) and, most importantly, walk on the castle walls for some amazing views.

-There are several great viewpoints in Alfama, including two that are just a few blocks away from each other.
+Miradouros Galore: There are several great viewpoints in Alfama, including two that are just a few blocks away from each other.

 Miradouro de Santa Luzia (here on Google Maps) is the first, and it’s a nice view out towards the river.
 There are some cool tiles to check out on the side of the Igreja de Santa Luzia (right next to the viewpoint) depicting a battle for the Castelo.